and its contribution to pitching injuries and the epidemic, remains

 It may also cause impingement injuries and other shoulder problems.

-can — and tends to — create a Timing
+problematic because it can — and tends to — create a Timing

 problem in pitchers who employ it.